BWindey/WiEnrich/README.md

 ## How to get the library
-First you need to initialise the submodules:
+If you haven't cloned it already, clone with
+`git clone --recurse-submodules git@github.com:/BWindey/WiEnrich.git`.
-`git submodule update --init --recursive`.
+If you already cloned without the `--recurse-submodules` flag, use `git submodule update --init --recursive`.

-Next you need 2 things: the header file `include/wiEnrich.h` to include in your program files, and the code.
+With this repository cloned, you need 2 files from it: `wiEnrich.h` and the source code.
+The header file you can find in `include/`, the source code can be acquired in 2 ways:
-There are 2 ways to include the code.
-When you're using this current DodonaCLIC repository, and have it locally on your pc, navigate to this folder, and run `make`.
-This will produce `lib/libwienrich.a`, which you can then use for your own program (compiling would be then something like `gcc main.c libwienrich.a`).
+- run `make`, this will produce `lib/libwienrich.a`, which you can then use for your own program (compiling would be then something like `gcc main.c -L./ -lwienrich`).

-You can also use the `wiEnrich.c` directly, but then you also need to include `submodules/wiTesting/wiAssert.h` in you project under that exact file-path.
-I'm sure you can figure that out, and modify file-paths where needed, but it is more work then using the make-file.
+- use `src/wiEnrich.c` directly; you also need the file `submodules/WiTesting/wiAssert.h` in your project then, as it is needed by `src/wiEnrich.c`; I leave it to you to organise that.

 ## Limitations